Sarah Jane Woodson Early: Early life and education

 They founded the first black Methodist church west of the Alleghenies.
-In 1830 the Woodsons were among the founders of a separate black farming community called Berlin Crossroads, since defunct.
+In 1830, the Woodsons were among the founders of a separate black farming community called Berlin Crossroads.
 The nearly two dozen families living there by 1840 established their own school, stores and churches.
-Her father and some brothers became black nationalists, which influenced Sarah Woodson's activities as an adult.
-Additionally, Berlin Crossroads was a prominent spot on the Underground Rail Road, with the Woodson's opening their home to many runaway slaves.
+Her father and some brothers became black nationalists, which influenced Sarah Woodson's political views as an adult.
+Additionally, Berlin Crossroads was a prominent spot on the Underground Railroad, with the Woodsons opening their home to many runaway slaves.